leesingong123/eraser/testfile1.md

 This is Test File 1

+Below is the bulleted lists

 - Test 1
 - Test 2
 - Test 3

+- Test 4
+- Test 5
+- Test 6

 | Title 1 | Title 2 | Title 3 |